Swamp Milkweed

 Maintenance

 Swamp milkweed is underutilized in gardens.
-It will thrive in moist soils or in a pond.
-Good for wetland gardens.
+It grows best in shallow water, consistently moist soil, or mud, rather than deep water Good for water gardens or pond edges.
 Swamp milkweed will inevitably have aphids.
 The insects are not a problem unless the plant looks sick; at that point an effective treatment is to spray the plant and aphids with soapy water.
 Set up a pond or a water collection tank near a downspout to supplement water.
 WARNING: all parts of the plant are poisonous.
-Propagation: seed, cutting, root division.
+Native habitat: wet meadow, prairie, riparian, swamp, marsh, margins of flooded plains, lakes, ponds. openings in pine to pine-oak woodlands.

 Blooms June-October.
 Narrow, lance-shaped leaves line the erect, open-branched stem.
 Small, fragrant, deep pink flowers appear in showy clusters at the end of stems.
 The fruit is a long narrow pod, filled with tiny brown seeds, attached to hairy tufts.
 The juice of this species is less milky than that of other milkweeds.
 Although still listed by some in the Asclepiadaceae Family, the majority of botanical organizations now list it in the Apocynaceae Family.
 Larval host: Monarch and Queen butterflies.